LordBounty/Co-teleological-Space/README.md

 # Co-Teleological Interaction Prototype

 This is a research prototype designed to explore **Co-Teleological Interaction** — a paradigm where humans and AI collaboratively define, reflect on, and evolve goals over time.
+More on this study at: [add paper link future]
 The prototype enables:
 - Simple and easy-to-use interface；
 - Generation of **multiple AI responses per user input**, each following a distinct tone or perspective；